polterguy/phosphorusfive/plugins/p5.web/README.md

 There are also several helper Active Events to retrieve widgets, according to some criteria.
 These are listed below.

-* [get-parent-widget] - Returns the parent widget(s) of the specified widget(s)
+* [p5.web.widgets.get-parent] - Returns the parent widget(s) of the specified widget(s)
-* [get-children-widgets] - Returns the children widgets of the specified widget(s)
+* [p5.web.widgets.get-children] - Returns the children widgets of the specified widget(s)
-* [find-widget] - Returns the widgets that have the properties listed, with optionally, the values listed
+* [p5.web.widgets.find] - Returns the widgets that have the properties listed, with optionally, the values listed
-* [find-widget-like] - Same as above, but doesn't require an "exact match", only that the widget "contains" your value(s)
+* [p5.web.widgets.find-like] - Same as above, but doesn't require an "exact match", only that the widget "contains" your value(s)
-* [find-first-ancestor-widget] - Returns the first ancestor widget with the specifed properties and values
+* [p5.web.widgets.find-ancestor] - Returns the first ancestor widget with the specifed properties and values
-* [find-first-ancestor-widget-like] - Same as above, but is happy as long as the value "contains" the value(s) specified
+* [p5.web.widgets.find-ancestor-like] - Same as above, but is happy as long as the value "contains" the value(s) specified
-* [list-widgets] - List all widgets that have IDs matching the specified string(s)
+* [p5.web.widgets.list] - List all widgets that have IDs matching the specified string(s)
-* [list-widgets-like] - Same as above, but is happy as long as the ID(s) "contains" the value(s) specified
+* [p5.web.widgets.list-like] - Same as above, but is happy as long as the ID(s) "contains" the value(s) specified
-* [widget-exist] - Yields true for each widget that exists matching the specified ID(s)
+* [p5.web.widgets.exists] - Yields true for each widget that exists matching the specified ID(s)

-Notice, besides from *[list-widgets]*, *[list-widgets-like]* and *[widget-exist]*, all the above mentioned events, returns the same structure back to caller, which looks like the following;
+Notice, besides from *[p5.web.widgets.list]*, *[p5.web.widgets.list-like]* and *[p5.web.widgets.exists]*, all the above mentioned events, returns the same structure back to caller, which looks like the following;

 ```